jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “It is my belief that she died of pure fear and nervous shock, though what it was that frightened her I cannot imagine.”

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 121

 “Were there gipsies in the plantation at the time?”
 “Yes, there are nearly always some there.”
 “Ah, and what did you gather from this allusion to a band—a speckled band?”